 Private student loans make up less than 10% of the total student loan balance, but these loans often have higher interest rates and fewer repayment options.

 If you have private student loans, see if you can refinance your loans to a lower interest rate.
 This will reduce your monthly payment, allowing you to either pay off the debt faster or free up some cash for other expenses.
 If you have a $20,000 loan at 9% interest, for example, you’ll save $3,757 in total interest when you refinance to a loan with 6% interest.

 Some borrowers with federal loans should also consider refinancing, but be warned that this can come with unexpected consequences.
-If you refinance federal loans, you give up all associated protections like deferment, forbearance and Public Service Loan Forgiveness eligibility.
+If you refinance federal loans, you give up all associated protections like deferment, forbearance, any federal loan forgiveness, and Public Service Loan Forgiveness eligibility.

 When you have a low income and want to repay your student loans quickly, you need to slash expenses ruthlessly.

 As a 22-year-old, I learned this lesson the hard way.
 After formulating a budget, I realized that my financial goals and my lifestyle were more than just at odds – they were living on completely different planets.
 It was a tough pill to swallow, but I slowly started to chip away at my spending habits.

 I stopped eating out, buying craft beer and shopping for new clothes.
 I discovered thrift stores and drugstore duplicates for pricey makeup.
 I went to the library for books and DVDs.
 These changes didn’t happen overnight, but with each sacrifice I came closer to making ends meet.

 Look at your budget and see where you can save money.
 This might include obvious solutions like bringing your lunch to work or inviting friends for a potluck instead of dinner at a restaurant.
 It could also include quirkier choices like lowering the temperature on your hot water heater or seeking out free entertainment opportunities at a local university.